Donald Trump's presidential campaign unveiled a new logo resembling a swastika.

 Declaring it the “best, most luxurious, and most expensive logo that any campaign could have,” Donald Trump proudly unveiled his new campaign logo today.

-Facthole was a relatively new web site in November 2015, and many readers who stumbled upon the above-displayed logo were probably unfamiliar with the site’s humorous nature.
-Additionally, Facthole doesn’t include a readily available disclaimer identifying the site’s content as satire.
+Facthole was a relatively new website in November 2015, and many readers who stumbled upon the above-displayed logo were probably unfamiliar with the site’s humorous nature.
+Additionally, Facthole didn’t include a readily available disclaimer identifying the site’s content as satirical in nature.